 In my view, the GDPR is brilliant and long overdue.
 It was a monumental task to create and implement, but in typical Government style, it was a box-ticking exercise.
 They created it, implemented it, enshrined it in law and left us all to get on with it.

-In their defence, they had to create a set of rules that worked for everyone from the biggest companies turning over 100s of millions and employing thousands nationwide to the one person owner-operator micro-business.
+In their defence, they had to create a set of rules that worked for everyone from the biggest companies turning over hundreds of millions and employing thousands nationwide to the one person owner-operator micro-business.

 There were, and still are, no Government agents to provide help or to audit your implementation of the regulations.

 But if you get it wrong and someone takes you to task over it, or worse still, you leave your laptop on the train with that backup copy of 10,000 names and email addresses on the desktop, well now you have a legal responsibility to report that to the ICO as a data breach.
 Once reported, it becomes public knowledge and the full force of the ICO (in the EU and UK) will come down on you like a ton of bricks.
 Probably best to avoid that altogether.